jbloom/phyloExpCM/docs/example_2014Analysis_Influenza_H1_HA.rst

 .. contents::
    :depth: 3

-**This description of the analysis is currently available.
-The actual source code and data for this specific analysis are not yet posted publicly on GitHub in the ``./examples/2014Analysis_Influenza_H1_HA/`` subdirectory.
-They will be posted upon publication of the paper.
-If you are a reviewer and you would like to see them now, please relay this request to Jesse via the editor.**

 Overview
 ------------
 This is an analysis of influenza A virus H1 hemagglutinins (HAs) from human and swine that are descended from a common ancestor closely related the HA of the 1918 virus.
 This analysis constructs phylogenies of these sequences and analyzes them with standard and experimentally determined codon substitution models.